Mischa-Alff/pizip/README.md

 pizip
 =====

-pizip is a C++ compression tool and library that compresses data using pi.
+pizip is a C++ compression tool and library that compresses data using several irrational numbers, notably pi.